Posted on 2016-06-27

 I am new to pelican, so in reality this is just the steps I used to setup my pelican blog.
 Feel free to experiment and do things differently.

-Anytime you are using python, you should always utilize a virtual enviroment.
+Anytime you are using python, you should always utilize a virtual environment.
 In this tutorial we will use virtualenv.
 This will prevent us from junking up our global install of python.

-For first timers I suggest visiting the hitchhiker’s guide to python, as they have a very comprehensive tutorial on getting started with virtual enviroments.
+For first timers I suggest visiting the hitchhiker's guide to python, as they have a very comprehensive tutorial on getting started with virtual environments.

-Verify that your virtual enviroment is active so that we can start to install packages.
-Here we will install pelican and it’s helper package Markdown.
+Verify that your virtual environment is active so that we can start to install packages.
+Here we will install pelican and it's helper package Markdown.

 pip install pelican Markdown